 Water [for cooking the wheat]: 4 cups

-1.Clean the wheat and roast it one medium flame with I tbsp. of ghee.
+Method:1.Clean the wheat and roast it one medium flame with I tbsp. of ghee.

 2.Pressure cook the wheat with 4 cups of water on medium flame for 4-5 whistles.
 Melt the jaggery in cup of hot water and strain to remove impurities.